Polish court acquits activists who put LGBT rainbow on icon - WTMJ

 “This is a triumph for the LGBT+ resistance movement in the most homophobic country of the European Union,” it said.

+The image involved an alteration of Poland’s most-revered icon, the Mother of God of Czestochowa, popularly known as the Black Madonna of Czestochowa.
+The original has been housed at the Jasna Gora monastery in Czestochowa — Poland’s holiest Catholic site — since the 14th century.

+Podlesna told the Onet news portal that the desecration provision in the penal code “leaves a door open to use it against people who think a bit differently.

-Podlesna was arrested in an early morning police raid on her apartment in 2019, held for several hours and questioned over the posters of the icon that were placed around Plock.
-A court later said the detention was unnecessary and ordered damages equaling some $2,000 awarded to her.
+Podlesna was arrested in an early morning police raid on her apartment in 2019, held for several hours and questioned over the posters.
+A court later said the detention was unnecessary and ordered damages of about $2,000 awarded to her.

-Because of all the attention the altered icon has received, it is now also a very recognized image in Poland and is sometimes seen at street protests.
+Because of all the attention the altered icon has received, it is now a very recognized image in Poland, one sometimes seen at street protests.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.